Georgetown completes shocking Big East run and punches its NCAA tournament ticket

 The alignment of those circumstances created a buzz around the championship game that invited a conclusion worthy of a Broadway blockbuster, especially with the eighth-seeded Hoyas (13-12) having become the only school picked last in Big East preseason voting to reach this point.

-A 73-48 victory over No. 2 seed Creighton completed the Hoyas’ implausible march through the Big East tournament, delivering a record eighth title and an automatic bid to the NCAA tournament 49 years to the day Georgetown hired Thompson and changed the trajectory of its program.
+A 73-48 victory over No. 2 seed Creighton completed the implausible march through the Big East tournament, delivering a record eighth title and an automatic bid to the NCAA tournament 49 years to the day Georgetown hired Thompson and altered the trajectory of its program, and in many ways the landscape of college basketball.

+“As a player, I’m the one out there trying to score, block shots, rebound,” said Ewing, who spent 15 seasons as an NBA assistant before being offered his first head-coaching job at any level.
+“As a coach, I’m here where a lot of people didn’t think that I had the ability, and I’m proving everyone wrong.”

 The Hoyas secured their first NCAA tournament berth since 2015 thanks to punishing defense and relentless rebounding, trademarks of the teams Ewing anchored and Thompson assembled, and closing the first half with 18 unanswered points while holding Creighton (20-8) scoreless for the final 5:52.

-Georgetown permitted just 28.8 percent shooting, scored 19 points off 11 Creighton turnovers and used 14 offensive rebounds en route to a 17-1 advantage in second-chance points, all points of emphasis in Ewing’s defensive-minded coaching style that’s flourishing at just the right time.
+Georgetown permitted just 28.8 percent shooting, scored 19 points off 11 Creighton turnovers and used 14 offensive rebounds en route to a 17-1 advantage in second-chance points, all indispensable components in Ewing’s defensive-minded approach to coaching that’s flourishing at just the right time.

 Chudier Bile, inserted into the starting lineup only recently, led the Hoyas with 19 points and grabbed eight rebounds, and Jahvon Blair came off the bench to score 18 points, 13 of which came in the first half, on dunks, acrobatic floaters and even a three-pointer off the glass.